mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Update Objective Function
 By utilizing the [`cost!`](@ref cost!) functions, users have the flexibility to modify the objective function by adjusting polynomial or linear piecewise cost coefficients or by changing the type of polynomial or linear piecewise function employed.
 For instance, consider `Generator 3`, which incorporates a piecewise cost structure with three segments.
-In essence, this structure generates a helper variable with additional constraints.
-Now, let us define a polynomial function for this generator and set it to use `active = 2` as follows:
+Now, we can define a polynomial function for this generator and activate it by specifying the keyword `active = 2` as shown:
 ```@example DCOptimalPowerFlow
 cost!(system, analysis; label = "Generator 3", active = 2, polynomial = [853.4; 257; 40])
 ```